Recommender systems, representativeness, and online music: a psychosocial analysis of Italian listeners: Interpretative analysis

 Following, we have “Representativeness”, a term present in the stimulus question.
-As argued by Chasalow and Levy \citep{Kyla2021}, "Representativeness is a foundational yet slippery concept" which presents multiple meanings "[...] from typical or characteristic, to a proportionate match between sample and population, to a more general sense of accuracy, generalizability, coverage, or inclusiveness".
+As argued by Chasalow and Levy \citep{Kyla2021}, ``Representativeness is a foundational yet slippery concept which presents multiple meanings [...] from typical or characteristic, to a proportionate match between sample and population, to a more general sense of accuracy, generalizability, coverage, or inclusiveness".
 In the interviews, it is linked to gender -- not unsurprisingly considering that gender representativeness is a quite common topic of interest also outside the music sector \citep{mazieres2021,Ulloa2024} -- however without broader cultural considerations.
-We believe that the word belongs to a codified language where the generic action of representation is more closely linked to a sociopolitical theme.

-In conclusion, we have the word “Difference", which evokes two possible modes of relationship: one connected to a diversity between two entities placed on the same level, one that marks a gap, an inequality.
+Finally, the word “Difference” evokes two potential relational modes, one indicating diversity between entities at the same level, and another marking a gap or inequality.
 Based on the analysis of the previous dense words in this cultural repertoire, gender differences are presented as a gap in the context of our research.

+In sum, the limited engagement with gender representativeness, reflected in both sparse textual coverage and broad, generic vocabulary, contrasts with the more pronounced cultural distinctions observed in the previous repertoire.
+Having interpreted all four cultural repertoires, we now turn to consider the broader implications of these findings.